victorliu-sq/PaperWriting/FlashSMP.md

 ## SMP

 The Stable Marriage Problem (SMP) involves finding a stable matching between two sets of participants, typically referred to as men and women.
-Each participant has a preference list ranking the members of the opposite set.
+Each participant has a preference list ranking all members of the opposite set.
 The objective of SMP is to find a stable matching, where no two participants prefer each other over their current partners.
 In other words, a matching is stable if there are no two individuals who would rather be with each other than with their current partners.

 A stable matching is defined as one where there are no blocking pairs.
 A blocking pair is a pair of participants who would both prefer each other over their current partners.
 If such a pair exists, the matching is considered unstable because these two participants would have an incentive to deviate from their assigned partners and pair up instead.